 Two new features make it easier to work with artifacts and artifact sources:

 - You can link multiple artifact sources to a release definition (Figure 56).
-Each of the artifacts is downloaded into a folder on the agent called the source alias.
+Each artifact is downloaded into a folder on the agent called the source alias.
 You can now edit the source alias of a linked artifact.
 For example, when you change the name of the build definition, you can edit the source alias to reflect the name of the build definition.

 For more details, see [Artifact source alias](https://docs.microsoft.com/vsts/pipelines/release/artifacts?view=vsts#source-alias) documentation.